 1. Taper Tap

 In which 8 to 10 threads are rubbed and chamfered on the lower side.
-These are easily set in the drill holes and perform the job of starting a thread.
+These are easily set in the drill holes and perform the job of threading.
 The lower end of this tap is equal to the tap size drill.

 2. Intermediate Tap